gottfired/aaa-frontent-demo-angular/WORKSHOP.md

 Upgrading to new versions is easy, only Angular needs to be upgraded.
 * Rendering is traditional (html, css, js are separated)
     * Layouting and data binding via string interpolation, property binding, own "language" constructs in html *ngIf, *ngFor, directives ...
-* Steeper learning curve
+* Steeper learning curve (also RxJS)
 * Powerful CLI for project tasks
-* Project structure (if using CLI) is standardized.
+* Project structure and naming conventions (module, component, ...) are standardized (if using CLI).
 Every angular project will look similar.
+* Verbose: Every component results in 4 files.
+Refactoring is tedious.
 * AngularJS to Angular 2 transition was very rough.
 Angular lost a lot of popularity to React during that period.
 Angular 2 was a complete rewrite.
 Since then fairly stable.